 Where to Visit

-You can begin at the Semperoper or the Opera House’s outer plaza for a satisfying walking tour.
+Begin at the Semperoper, or the Opera House’s outer plaza, for a satisfying walking tour.
 The rich and colorful exterior design is the stuff of every casual visitor with a guided tour in German and English also provided.
 There are music and opera performances every night and it’s a place to be if you have the time.

-Zwinger Palace close to the opera house is a favorite site for many in the city of Dresden due to its ornate exterior in the Baroque style.
-Renaissance and Baroque priceless art is housed in the Old Masters Picture Gallery or the Gemäldegalerie Alte Meister.
+Zwinger Palace, close to the opera house, is a favorite site for many in the city of Dresden due to its ornate exterior in the Baroque style.
+Priceless pieces of Renaissance and Baroque art are housed in the Old Masters Picture Gallery, or the Gemäldegalerie Alte Meister.
 It is also a place to find the Nymphaeum with lots of nymphs and a wonderful Baroque fountain.

 Booking.com

-If you have some more time, remember to visit the Green Vault or Grünes Gewölbe to see the finest collection of royal treasures in all Europe or take a boat trip of its own kind along River Elbe in a paddle steamer.
-You can end the day with a quick trip to the Pfund Molkerei (Pfund’s Dairy), or most beautiful of all milk shops globally courtesy of the Guinness Book of Records.
+If you have some more time, visit the Green Vault or Grünes Gewölbe to see the finest collection of royal treasures in all Europe or take a boat trip along River Elbe in a paddle steamer.
+You can end the day with a quick trip to the Pfund Molkerei (Pfund’s Dairy), once named the most beautiful of all milk shops globally by the Guinness Book of Records.

 Bars and Restaurants